SantiagoAlmiron/SantiagoAlmiron/README.md

 ### Hi there 👋

-Hello every one, i'm Santiago and i a Jr web developer looking for my first formal job, here you will find my diferent projects.
+Hello every one, i'm Santiago and i'm Jr web developer looking for my first formal job, here you will find my diferent projects.
 If you are a recruiter check my CV at https://santiagoalmiron.github.io/profile/

 - 🔭 I’m currently working on "QueAcelga" it an e-commerce website for a friend that has a micro-business.